• Home

 • Roast the squash and the garlic for 30 minutes at 400°F or until the squash is very soft.

-• While the squash is roasting, thinly slice the onion, thinly slice the brussel sprouts, and roughly chop the thyme and rosemary.
+• While the squash is roasting, thinly slice the onion and the brussel sprouts, then roughly chop the thyme and rosemary.
 Keep all of these separate and set them aside.

 • When the squash is out of the oven, scoop it add it to a blender with the vegetable stock.
 Squeeze in the garlic cloves.
 Blend until a smooth “honeynut broth” forms.
 Set this aside.

 • Put a large pot or sauté pan on medium heat.
-Add 1 tbsp of olive oil to the pan and add in half of the brussel sprouts.
-Cook, stirring occasionally, until the brussel sprouts are starting to slightly charr on the edges, about 3-4 minutes.
+Add 1 tablespoon of olive oil to the pan and add in half of the brussel sprouts.
+Cook, stirring occasionally, until the brussel sprouts are starting to slightly char on the edges, about 3-4 minutes.
 Remove from the pan and set aside for plating.

 • Add another glug of olive oil to the pan and add in the onions.
 Stir to coat them in the oil and cook for 4-5 minutes until softened.
 Add in the rosemary and thyme, season with salt and pepper to taste and stir.